traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 A Simple Use Case Using Kubernetes
 {: .subtitle }

-This guide is an introduction on the use of Traefik in a Kubernetes environment.
+This guide is an introduction to use of Traefik in a Kubernetes environment.
-The objective at the end is to know how to run an application behind a Traefik reverse proxy in Kubernetes.
+The objective is to know how to run an application behind a Traefik reverse proxy in Kubernetes.
-The guide presents and explains the basic blocks required to start with Traefik such as Ingress Controller, Ingresses, Deployments, static and dynamic configuration.
+This guide presents and explains the basic blocks required to start with Traefik such as Ingress Controller, Ingresses, Deployments, static, and dynamic configuration.

 ## Permissions and Accesses

-Traefik consumes the Kubernetes API to discover the running services and to unlock its power.
+Traefik uses the Kubernetes API to discover running services.

-Before being able to consume the Kubernetes API, Traefik needs some permissions.
+Before being able to use the Kubernetes API,
+Traefik needs some permissions.
-This permission mechanism is based on roles defines by the cluster administrator.
+This [permission mechanism](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is based on roles defined by the cluster administrator.
-The role is then bound on an account used by an application, Traefik is this case.
+The role is then bound to an account used by an application, Traefik is this case.

 The first step is to create the role.
 The [`ClusterRole`](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/cluster-role-v1/#ClusterRole) resource enumerates the resources and actions available for the role.
 In a file called `00-role.yml`, put the following `ClusterRole`:

 ```yaml tab="00-role.yml"
 kind: ClusterRole